SofiaVolk/santiment_test/README.md

 # santiment_test

 ## Task 1
-Code which connects to Santiment API and once an hour get metrics for Bitcoin and Ethereum and store them into a tables in Clockhouse.
+Code which connects to Santiment API and once an hour get metrics for Bitcoin and Ethereum and store them into a tables in Clickhouse.
 Choosed metrics: price_usd, volume_usd, marketcap_usd, price_volatility_1d

 ### Clone repo